 Affilia: Journal of Women and Social Work is dedicated to the discussion and development of feminist values, theories, and knowledge as they relate to social work and social welfare research, education, and practice.
-All forms of writing and analysis will be considered and a range of feminist perspectives will be encouraged.
 The intent of Affilia is to bring insight and knowledge to the task of eliminating discrimination and oppression, especially with respect to gender, race, ethnicity, class, age, disability, and sexual and affectional preference.

 |Elizabeth Beck||Georgia State University, Atlanta, GA|

 |Noel Bridget Busch-Armendariz||The University of Texas, Austin, TX|